yaminivibha/blackscholes_numericalmethods/README.md

-# blackscholes_numericalmethods
-Comparing Accuracy and Efficiency of Numerical Methods for Solving the Black-Scholes Equation in European and American Options
+# Comparing Accuracy and Efficiency of Numerical Methods for Solving the Black-Scholes Equation in European and American Options

 This project presents analytical and numerical problem solving methods for the Black-Scholes equation, which is used for option pricing.